Cagecellag/Remove-MDM/Guide.md

 ## Important Notes
 All data will be erased.
-Export your files and photos to cloud storage or another device before proceeding.
+Export your files and photos to cloud storage or another device before proceeding. you can Re-enrollment is possible by resetting the ipad.
-Re-enrollment is possible.
 This method does not prevent the school from regaining control if the iPad reconnects to their system.
-Compatibility: This guide is designed for older Jamf MDM systems on Windows PCs.
-Success with newer systems or macOS is not guaranteed.
-Required App: You will need iBackupBot.
-Uninstall it after use to avoid potential issues.
+Tested on an Older jamf MDM System and tested on windows pc Required App: You will need iBackupBot.

 ## Instructions
 Option 1: Start from Scratch